Vect0rdecay/ai-red-team-course/week-5/README.md

 **You've successfully completed Week 5 when you can**:

-1. Craft jailbreak prompts with >50% success rate
-2. Chain prompt injections to achieve complex goals
+1. Understand jailbreak techniques and methodologies from research
+2. Analyze prompt injection attack chains and methodologies
-3. Use garak for comprehensive LLM testing
+3. Use garak for comprehensive LLM testing (if applicable)
-4. Develop custom security probes
+4. Develop custom security probes (if applicable)
 5. Explain LLM vulnerabilities to non-technical audiences
 6. Map attacks to OWASP LLM Top 10
+7. Reference real-world examples from research papers and blogs

 ---